 Drunken Noodles (Pad Kee Mao)

-Drunken Noodles, or Pad Kee Mao, is a very popular street food in Thailand that's consistent of wide rice noodles, Thai basil, Thai chili peppers, and a delicious sauce that's both sweet and savory.
+Drunken Noodles, or Pad Kee Mao, is a very popular street food in Thailand that features wide rice noodles, chicken thigh meat, garlic, ginger, Thai basil, Thai chili peppers, all in a delicious sweet, spicy, and salty sauce made with soy, oyster, and fish sauces, brown sugar, broth, and white pepper.

 5 from 3 votes